gardener/landscaper/docs/gettingstarted/install-landscaper-controller.md

 Blueprints and component descriptors must reside in one or more OCI registries.
 During an installation process, Landscaper attempts to pull them from there.

-If component descriptors or blueprints are stored in a non-public OCI registry, the registry's secrets can be provided in the `landscaper.registrySecrets` section by providing a map of `<config-name>: <docker auth>`.
-Different sets of secrets can be provided for blueprints and component descriptors by the `landscaper.registrySecrets.blueprint` and `landscaper.registrySecrets.components` fields respectively.
+If component descriptors or blueprints are stored in a non-public OCI registry, the registry's secrets can be provided in the `landscaper.landscaper.registrySecrets` section by providing a map of `<config-name>: <docker auth>`.
+Different sets of secrets can be provided for blueprints and component descriptors by the `landscaper.landscaper.registrySecrets.blueprint` and `landscaper.landscaper.registrySecrets.components` fields respectively.

 The value to provide to `<docker auth>` must be a Docker auth config as plain JSON (not as a string).
 Refer to Kubernetes' [pull-secret documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#log-in-to-docker) for a comprehensive guide.